 To find out if you have a torn rotator cuff, your doctor will start with a history of the injury and a physical examination of the shoulder.
-During the exam, he’ll check your range of motion and muscle strength.
-He’ll also see what movements make your shoulder hurt.
+During the exam, they’ll check your range of motion and muscle strength.
+They’ll also see what movements make your shoulder hurt.

 In addition, your doctor may use one of the following:

 If you don’t treat your rotator cuff tear, you may experience weakness, or you could lose the ability to move your shoulder permanently.
 Your shoulder joint may deteriorate too.

 You’ll need to rest your shoulder as you recover, but if you keep it still for too long your connective tissue can thicken up and get tight.
 This is called frozen shoulder.

 Your doctor is likely to start with a combination of several treatments including:

 - Physical therapy to make your shoulder muscles stronger

 - Medications like acetaminophen and anti-inflammatory drugs to help with pain and swelling